vandycknick/nyancat.cs/README.md

-  --version             Show version information -i|--intro            Show the introduction / about information at startup -n|--no-counter       Do not display the timer -s|--no-title         Do not set the titlebar text -f|--frames <FRAMES>  Display the requested number of frames, then quit -?|-h|--help          Show help information
+  --version             Show version information -i|--intro            Show the introduction / about information at startup -n|--no-counter       Do not display the timer -s|--no-title         Do not set the title bar text -f|--frames <FRAMES>  Display the requested number of frames, then quit -?|-h|--help          Show help information
 ```